citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreStatusRequestModel.md

 `func (o *BackupRestoreStatusRequestModel) UnsetSimpleResults()`

 UnsetSimpleResults ensures that no value is present for SimpleResults, not even an explicit nil
+### GetRestoreType

+`func (o *BackupRestoreStatusRequestModel) GetRestoreType() BackupRestoreRestoreTypes`

+GetRestoreType returns the RestoreType field if non-nil, zero value otherwise.

+### GetRestoreTypeOk

+`func (o *BackupRestoreStatusRequestModel) GetRestoreTypeOk() (*BackupRestoreRestoreTypes, bool)`

+GetRestoreTypeOk returns a tuple with the RestoreType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRestoreType

+`func (o *BackupRestoreStatusRequestModel) SetRestoreType(v BackupRestoreRestoreTypes)`

+SetRestoreType sets RestoreType field to given value.

+### HasRestoreType

+`func (o *BackupRestoreStatusRequestModel) HasRestoreType() bool`

+HasRestoreType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)